Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Standard home insurance policies in Malaysia typically exclude business equipment and business liability.
 If you run a business from home and a client visits and gets injured, your home insurance may deny the claim because it occurred during business activities.

-Home office operators need to either add a business extension to their home policy or purchase separate commercial insurance for their business equipment and liability.
-Check your home policy wording carefully for business exclusions.
+Home office operators need to either add a business extension to their home policy or buy separate commercial cover for their equipment and liability.

 | Office Type | Fire (Contents) | Public Liability | Burglary | Business Interruption | All Risks |